DC23/scriptabit/README.rst

     pip install scriptabit

-You also require an authentication credentials file containing your `Habitica API Key and User
+You also require an authentication credentials file in your home directory containing your
-ID <https://habitica.com/#/options/settings/api>`__.
-The default is to look for this information in ~/.auth.cfg, but a different path can be specified on the command line (or in the ini file).
+`Habitica API Key and User ID <https://habitica.com/#/options/settings/api>`__.
 The file should have a typical ini file structure, with the following section:

 ::